zhouzypaul/zhouzypaul.github.io/index.md

 ## Recent News
 last updated: July 2023
 - I've compiled [some resources](/grad_school_apps/) that helped me during my CS Ph.D. application, along with some of my own thoughts.
 Hopefully this will be helpful to some others out there!
-- I'm excited to start my Ph.D. at [Berkeley AI Research](https://bair.berkeley.edu) in the fall!
+- I'm excited to start my Ph.D. at [UC Berkeley](https://www.berkeley.edu) in the fall!
 - New preprint out: [Specifying Behavior Preference with Tiered Reward Functions](https://arxiv.org/abs/2212.03733)
-- I gave a 30min talk at [Brown Robotics Lab](http://robotics.cs.brown.edu) on Pareto Optimal Reward Funcitons.
-(July 29th)
 - I'm honored that our paper [Designing Rewards for Fast Learning](https://arxiv.org/abs/2205.15400?context=cs.AI) is selected for oral presentation at RLDM2022!
 Check out the [recording](https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef) at 1:20:22.
 - Our work [Characterizing the Action-Generalization Gap in Deep Q-Learning](https://arxiv.org/abs/2205.05588) is accepted into RLDM2022!
 - The research project I did my freshman summer [Improving Post-Processing on Video Object Recognition Using Inertial Measurement Unit](https://brownresearchclub.weebly.com/spring-2022.html) has been published on the Brown Undergraduate Research Journal